 Free or reduced price meals are available for qualifying students.
-For an application, visit your Skyward Family Access account and provide the required information.
+For an application, contact the building principal.

 Chapter 4 - Transportation & Parking

 Bus Transportation

 The district provides bus transportation to and from school for all students living 1.5 miles or more from the school.
 A list of bus stops will be published at the beginning of the school year before student registration.
 Parents must, at the beginning of the school year, select one bus stop at which a student is to be picked up, and one stop at which a student is to be dropped off.
 Students are not permitted to ride a bus other than the bus to which they are assigned.
 Exceptions must be approved in advance by the building principal.